David Knight, Partner, IP and Technology, Protection and Enforcement

 I am often invited to speak at conferences around the world on patent and Intellectual Property subjects.
 I also lecture on Intellectual Property at the Universities of Cambridge and Brunel.
 I also regularly write articles for publications.

-I am a member of IET, CIPA, LES, AIPPI & IPO.
+I am a member of IET, CIPA, LES & AIPPI.

 My interests outside of work are my family and local rugby club.